QuestPDF/QuestPDF-Documentation/docs/api-reference/show-once.md

 ![example](/api-reference/show-once-first.png =300x)
 ![example](/api-reference/show-once-second.png =300x)

-Please also consider an effect without the ShowOnce element applied.
-Please notice that the content in the right column was paged and took two pages.
-Therefore, the Row element (parent) also got paged, and as a result, left column was repeated twice:
+Please also consider the result of *omitting* the `ShowOnce` element.
+Note that the content in the right column was paged and took two pages.
+Therefore, the `Row` element (parent) was also paged, and as a result, the left column was repeated twice:

 ![example](/api-reference/show-once-off-first.png =300x)
 ![example](/api-reference/show-once-off-second.png =300x)